YAML-formatted plain-text file based models for Flask backed by Flask-SQLAlchemy

 _all.yml file inside the

 For the "blog" example, this would look like the following.

-- slug: first-post-ever title: First post ever! contents: This blog post talks about how it's the first post ever! - slug: second-post-ever title: second post ever! contents: This blog post talks about how it's the second post ever!
+- slug: first-post-ever title: First post ever! content: This blog post talks about how it's the first post ever! - slug: second-post-ever title: second post ever! content: This blog post talks about how it's the second post ever!